 It is most commonly a normal variant.

-A right aortic arch is thought to occur in around one in 1,000 people, but is likely to be higher as identification during prenatal screening is increasing.
+A RAA is thought to occur in around one in 1,000 people, but is likely to be higher as identification during prenatal screening is increasing.

 There are normally 3 blood vessels that arise from the aortic arch and in babies with a right aortic arch there can sometimes be four vessels.
 The presence of the other vessel can create what is known a vascular ring around the trachea (the breathing tube) and the oesophagus (the feeding tube).
 This can compress the trachea and the oesophagus and cause breathing or swallowing difficulties.